 2. A family with an absent father

-A study has shown that children growing up with the father’s involvement tend to be more intelligent, more self-confident, better performers, and are more likely to be successful.
+A study has shown that children growing up with a father’s involvement tend to be more intelligent, more self-confident, better performers, and are more likely to be successful.

 Love from both parents is crucial in the growth of a child.
 The mother teaches love and emotion, and the father provides a sense of security, the shaping of personality, the recognition of gender, and the handling of human relationships.